 Core participation requirements

-- Design Project Interim Submission 1and 2 (including Component of reseach approximately 20 hours of work each ), due week 6 and 9 (10% each);
+- Design Project Interim Submission 1 and 2 (including Component of research approximately 20 hours of work each ), due week 6 and 9 (10% each);

 - Design Project final submission (including final presentation, approximately 120 hours of work per student), submission in week 12.
 Presentation